foresterre/foresterre.github.io/content/posts/2025-05-15_rust_over_the_years.md

 +++
-title = "Ten years of stable Rust 🦀" date = 2025-05-15
+title = "Thank you all for 10 years of (stable) Rust" date = 2025-05-15

 [taxonomies]